-Many people have a hard time finding the right words to express their thoughts and feelings.
+Many people have difficulty finding the right words to express their thoughts and feelings.
 They may also be afraid of making mistakes or saying something that might offend someone else.
 It is especially true when it comes to creating an art portfolio.

-An art portfolio is a way for you to show off your work to potential clients, employers, or collaborators.
+An art portfolio is a way to show off your work to potential clients, employers, or collaborators.
 Remember, you want to become an Artist.